dpc-sdp/ripple/docs/content/design-system/5.components/table-data.md

 ---

 ## Usage
-Table data is a systematic grid of data or content, displayed in rows and columns.
-It can help users scan, analyse and compare data and content.
-It is best used to display complex data sets.
+A table is a systematic grid of data or content.
+They display in rows and columns to let users scan, analyse and compare information.

-The table responds on smaller screens.
-It has the option of expandable extra information in nested rows.
+Users tend to read tables one row or column at a time.
+So, it's important that content is simple and logical.

 A table can include a combination of:
 - row and/or column headings that help users know what the rows and columns represent
 - body rows that display data or content
-- a table caption that helps users find, navigate and understand tables.
-This should describe the tables contents
+- a table caption that helps users find, navigate and understand tables, which should describe the tables contents
 - a table footer that provides additional details, if required
 - an expandable section with expandable rows.
 These can show extra related or supplementary information or data.

-For simple data or content, consider using the [Table content](https://deploy-preview-457--ripple-docs.netlify.app/design-system/components/table-content/) component instead.

 ::DocsExample
 ---